Uninen/django-activity-stream/docs/source/configuration.rst

 --------

 Update these settings in your project's ``settings.py``.
-As of v0.4.4, all settings are contained inside the ``ACTSTREAM_SETTINGS`` dictionary.
+As of v0.4.4, most settings are contained inside the ``ACTSTREAM_SETTINGS`` dictionary.
 Here is an example of what you can set in your ``settings.py``

 .. code-block:: python